 With a family of four boys, we are always looking for adventure.
-A few years ago I wanted to give one of my boys an Indiana Jones themed room.
+A few years ago I wanted to give one of my boys an Indiana Jones bedroom.
 We already had army green walls with a Star and Stripes Mural on one wall (from a previous airplane themed room).
 The star and stripes would work perfect with the vintage travel and adventures of Indiana Jones.

 The opposite wall was painted a medium blue and then I painted a (really easy) World Map mural.
 It was to remind me of the maps they show when Indie is flying from one archaeological site to another.
 A spare craftsman desk and vintage industrial chair help create age to the space.

 The bed was a great purchase 11 years ago for my first son (see it HERE in his surfing room).
 It has a slide, ladder and the perfect hideaway underneath for sleepovers, reading, or make believe Indiana Adventures.
 I added plug in rope light under the mattress for light.